v-radev/laravel-auth-pack/README.md

 ### Installation

+- Make a Cluster/ folder within app/ and copy AuthCluster/ inside
 - Make sure Cache is enabled and you have a valid working cache driver
 - Install laracasts/flash composer package
 - Install laravelcollective/html composer package